Jorrit05/uva-shared/assignment3/assignment-3.md

 __Q3 Given that primitive types have a reference type counterpart, one might argue that the primitive types are redundant.
 Provide at least one argument motivating the existence of primitive types in Java and at least one argument against their existence.__

 Primitives are way more performant.
-Because primitives aren't objects and when they are used a lot then it can save a lot of memory and performance.
+Because primitives aren't objects and when they are used a lot, it can save a lot of memory and performance.

 ```java
 true == true; //this is faster